ryanwinchester/elixir-react-jsx/README.md

  ## No longer being maintained!

+ I'll merge PRs as you want, but it would be better to fork.

+ ## Install

 `npm install elixir-react-jsx --save-dev`

 Then require `elixir-react-jsx` in your gulpfile, and you can use `mix.jsx()`.